markuslahde/LLM_enhanced_Google_search/README.md

 - Similar alternative search queries are generated using ollama with phi3.
 - Queries are run to Google search and results are displayd.

-Finer details can be found in the attached pdf:
+Finer details can be found in the attached pdf: <br>
 [LLM enhanced Google search](https://github.com/markuslahde/LLM_enhanced_Google_search/blob/master/LLM_enhanced_Google_search_with_Python.pdf)

 # How